 Save your tests!
-The CAWDA 2016 High Point Competition is on!
-The CAWDA is offering 2016 High Point Awards for the highest scoring Open, Amateur (18 & over) and Youth (13 & under, 14-17) Rider/Horse combination and high points for all levels as well.
+The CAWDA 2018 High Point Competition is on!
+The CAWDA is offering 2018 Statewide High Point Awards for Open, Amateur (18 & over) and Youth (13 & under, 14-17) Rider/Horse combination and awards for all levels as well.
 The High Point Award program is open to all CAWDA members in good standing.

 Here’s what you do: Ride at qualifying Western Dressage shows, save your written test from the judge, and send us a copy of the face sheet of the test with the score, the date and location of the ride, and the judge’s signature.
 Your percentage score will be used as your point score for that ride (for example, if you receive a 65.5%, you receive 65.5 points).

 Submit as many tests as you want (five minimum) from three or more shows.
-Points for your highest five scores will be totaled.
+Points for your highest five scores will be counted and totaled.
 The rider/horse combination with the highest totaled score will be awarded the high point.
-(See below for complete rules.)
+(See below for complete rules.

 - Division Awards in: Open, Amateur 18 & over, Youth 14-17, Youth 13 & Under

-- Overall high point awarded in each division, Level awards by level/division designation, and one overall Freestyle award.
+- Overall high point awarded in each division and Level and Freestyle awards by level/division designation.
 Any 1st place level award with less than 3 riders may receive a lesser award at the discretion of the CAWDA Board.

 - Freestyle scores are not counted toward the Division awards.